Certora/Documentation/docs/prover/checking/sanity.md

 arbitrary state rather than separately checking states after arbitrary method invocations.

-The trivial invariant check will add a sub-rule for each method under the induction step of invariants named `invariant_not_trivial_postcondition`.
+The trivial invariant check will add a node to each method under the induction step of invariants named `invariant_not_trivial_postcondition`.
 For example, the rule report for the above `squaresNonNeg` invariant will look like this:

 ![Screenshot of trivial invariant subrule](trivial_invariant_subrule.png)